Canadian

 And many diabetics, and older people generally, have difficulty seeing their feet, making difficult even routine footcare tasks--like washing the feet, cutting the nails, and keeping the feet properly moisturized.

-This commonly leads to the nails and skin getting out of control.
+Nail fungus often leads to the nails getting out of control.

 Ingrown Nails